scala-ukraine/knowledge-base/CODE_OF_CONDUCT.md

 - Public or private harassment
 - Publishing others' private information, such as a physical or electronic address, without explicit permission
 - Spam
-- Advertisement of vacancies without the permission of administrators
+- Advertisement of vacancies without the permission of administrators (see [job posting rules](jobs/RULES.md))
 - Other conduct which could reasonably be considered inappropriate in a professional setting

 Scala Ukraine community administration has the right to delete or mute anyone from the chat for violating the listed rules.